nesterovsky-bros/KB/README.md

 <p>We might want to join those selects with <code>Data.Property</code> table to bring some entity properties, like name, or description.</p>
 <h4>Implementation of algorithm</h4>
 <p>Now algorithm is clear.
 The deal is just to implement it.
 We can see that the structure of select depends considerably on number of questions and type of answers. </p>
 <p>To deal with this we use dynamic SQL.
-In the past we wrote an article on "<a href="http://www.nesterovsky-bros.com/weblog/2014/02/11/DealingWithDynamicSQLInSQLServer.aspx">Dealing with dynamic SQL in SQL Server</a>".</p>
+In the past we wrote an article on "<a href="http://www.nesterovsky-bros.com/weblog/2014/02/11/DealingWithDynamicSQLInSQLServer.aspx" target="_blank">Dealing with dynamic SQL in SQL Server</a>".</p>
 <p>The idea was to use XQuery as a SQL template language.
 At first you might think that this is too radical step but after a close look you will observe that it might be the most straightforward solution to deal with dynamic SQL.
 Just consider an XQuery snapshot that builds <code>"Pi as (...), ..."</code> text:</p>
 <blockquote><pre>'&lt;sql>with &lt;/sql>,